THE PRIVATE SECURITY AGENCIES (REGULATION) ACT, 2005

 Provided that no order of refusal shall be made except after giving the applicant a reasonable opportunity of being heard.

-9. Conditions for commencement of operation and engagement of supervisors.-(1) Every private security agency shall, within six months of obtaining the licence, commence its activities.
+(1) Every private security agency shall, within six months of obtaining the licence, commence its activities.

 (2) Every private security agency shall ensure imparting of such training and skills to its private security guards and supervisors as may be prescribed: